 The Downside of Positive Cashflow

 I never learned in business school or in any career position that positive cashflow has a downside.
-It does.
-Positive cashflow masks duplicity in our personal and business lives.

-When the cash register’s ringing, people just can’t be nice and accommodating enough to each other.
-They are team players all.
 But, watch all that goodwill and team spirit vanish during bad economic times, when cashflow goes flat or negative — and people display their real feelings, motives, and behaviors.

 Divorces rise and golddiggers flee during recessions.
 All that talk about love?
 Oh, that.
 It’s love of cashflow.